-Ensuring that you submit all of the necessary documents will help to prevent a delay in your application process.
-A Licensing Officer will contact you within 2-4 weeks of receipt of your full application to confirm that it has been received, and to discuss next steps.
+Ensuring that you submit all of the necessary documents will help to prevent a delay in processing your application.
+All documents are submitted to the intake team at REACHccfl@vch.ca.
+Once your application documents have been reviewed you will be assigned to a Licensing Officer who will guide you through the remainder of the process.
 Please note that applications are followed up on in the order in which they are received.